dragosmg/arrow_capstone_project/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Implementing the changes below would considerably improve user and developer experience.
+Implementing the changes below would considerably improve both user and developer experience.
 They will remove ambiguity when calling a binding (by allowing users to use the `pkg::` prefix), they will make it easier to figure out what is going on when things go wrong (by adding a way to inspect the Arrow query being generated in a dplyr pipeline, and by allowing more granular condition handling/ messaging).
-Moreover, user will be able to include their own functions (using regular R syntax), operating on Arrow data, in a dplyr pipeline.
+Moreover, users will be able to include their own functions (using regular R syntax), operating on Arrow data, in a dplyr pipeline.
 Users will also have access to a minimal documentation for each binding, point to the